mhx/dwarfs/doc/dwarfs.md

     will also consume more memory to hold the hardlink count table.
     This will be 4 bytes for every regular file inode.

+  * `-o no_image_madvise`
+    By default, `dwarfs` will issue `madvise` calls after reading the compressed block data from the file system image.
+This will reduce the memory consumption of the FUSE driver to slightly more than the `cachesize`.
+This usually isn't a problem, especially when the image is stored on an SSD, but if you want to maximize performance it can be beneficial to use this option to keep the compressed image data in the kernel cache.

   * `-o debuglevel=`*name*:
     Use this for different levels of verbosity along with either the `-f` or `-d` FUSE options.
 This can give you some insight